(1877 - 1947)

 At the age of 24 he was given a solo exhibition at the Journalist's Club of Oradea and his reputation soared.
 Further exhibitions took place in successive years.

 Many of his paintings commented upon the impending oppression.
-The final painting above is a self-portait.
+The final painting above is a self-portrait.

 In 1944 Erno was confined in the Oradea ghetto and deported to Auschwitz.
-From there he was taken to other camps and he perished in Mauthausen.
+From there he was taken to other camps and he perished in Mauthausen on 3 April 1945.

 (1880 - 1944)